MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Soft-Real-Time/Soft-Real-Time-Device.md

 This configures the device while powered on.
 To ensure that the device maintains soft-RT performance, you should configure the machine to run these commands as a script every time the machine powers on using [this guidance](https://aka.ms/SRT-GPS).

 1. Run these two commands in a cmd prompt.
-This disables CPU idle states, where a CPU with no instructions to run will go into a power-saving state.
+This disables CPU idle states, where a CPU with no instructions to run will enter a power-saving state.
 This is undesirable in real-time scenarios as idle CPUs have a delay in starting to execute new instructions:

    ```console
    powercfg.exe /setacvalueindex SCHEME_CURRENT SUB_PROCESSOR IdleDisable 1